heuer/segno/docs/man/segno.rst

 .. option:: --svgclass SVGCLASS

-    Indicates the CSS class of the <svg/> element
+    Indicates the CSS class of the <svg/> element (default: 'segno').
+    An empty string omits the attribute.

 .. option:: --lineclass LINECLASS

-    Indicates the CSS class of the <path/> element (the dark modules)
+    Indicates the CSS class of the <path/> elements.
+    An empty string omits the attribute.

 .. option:: --no-size